Sonseca: History

 Probably of Roman origin, Sonseca was later inhabited by Visigoths and likely Mozarabs.
-Since the Middle Ages, it belonged to the municipal lordship of the city, with many properties owned by Toledo’s residents and monasteries, such as the Monastery of Santo Domingo el Real.
-In 1629, Sonseca obtained the title of Villa after incurring significant debt, separating from Toledo’s municipal jurisdiction and coming under royal jurisdiction.
+Since the Middle Ages, it belonged to the municipal lordship of Toledo, with many properties owned by Toledo's residents and monasteries, such as the Monastery of Santo Domingo el Real.
+In 1629, Sonseca obtained the title of Villa after incurring significant debt, separating from Toledo's municipal jurisdiction and coming under royal jurisdiction.
 Unable to pay its debts, in 1640 the townspeople agreed to sell the lordship, jurisdiction, and vassalage to the Portuguese Duarte Fernández Acosta.
 His son Álvaro took possession of the Villa in 1641.
-During these centuries, especially in the 18th century, its textile industry developed.
-In the 19th century, the first marzipan workshops were established, and in the 1950s, the entrepreneur Antonio Moraleda founded Sonseca’s well-known furniture industry, which became a key sector in the town's development.
+During these centuries, especially in the 18th century, the town's textile industry developed.
+In the 19th century, the first marzipan workshops were established, and in the 1950s, the entrepreneur Antonio Moraleda founded Sonseca's furniture industry, which became a key sector in the town's development.